About the artist

 Which apps/programs do you use to create your art and which are your favourites?

-Lightroom, Photoshop, Nik Collection – especially Analog.
-They are all my favourites.
-Each one has its own uses.
+Lightroom, Photoshop, Nik Collection – especially Analog; they are all my favourites.
+Each one has its uses.

 Do you use images from stock sites as well as your own photos and if so, which are your favourites and why?

-No. I prefer my works to be all my own work, even though there are some gorgeous textures out there that I would love to use!
+No. I prefer my art to be all my work, even though there are some gorgeous textures out there that I would love to use!

 And finally, do you find that digital art is often dismissed as a valid art form?